 He has appeared as counsel before a wide variety of arbitration boards and administrative tribunals including the B.C.
 Labour Relations Board, B.C.
 Energy Commission, Workers' Compensation Board, Medical Appeal Board, B.C.
 Motor Carrier Commission, B.C.
 Coroners' Inquests, B.C.
 Securities Commission and the National Energy Board.

-He has been counsel or judge in over 300 cases where written reasons, both reported and unreported have been issued which can be referenced here (see written decisions).
+He has been counsel or judge in approximately 350 cases where written reasons, both reported and unreported have been issued which can be referenced here (see written decisions).

 He has considerable experience in the following areas: